abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Or "$a$ is related to $F a$, in the same way as $b$ is related to $F b$," e.g. "If schools are like corporations, then teachers are like bosses".

-This figure of speech is nothing but a way to describe a functor in our day-to-day language: what we mean by it is that there is a certain connection (or category-theory therms a "morphism") between schools and teachers, that is similar to the connection between corporations and bosses i.e. that there is some kind of structure-preserving map that connects the category of school-related things, to the category of work-related things which maps schools ($a$) to corporations ($F a$) and teacher ($b$) to bosses ($F b$), and which is such that the connections between schools and teachers ($a \to b$) are mapped to the connections between corporations and bosses ($F a \to F b$).
+This figure of speech is nothing but a way to describe a functor in our day-to-day language: what we mean by it is that there is a certain set of connections (or category-theory therms a "morphisms") between schools and teachers, that is similar to the connections between corporations and bosses i.e. that there is some kind of structure-preserving map that connects the category of school-related things, to the category of work-related things which maps schools ($a$) to corporations ($F a$) and teacher ($b$) to bosses ($F b$), and which is such that the connections between schools and teachers ($a \to b$) are mapped to the connections between corporations and bosses ($F a \to F b$).

 Diagrams are functors
 ---